AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ### Flags

-`-i` or `--ignoreCache` ignores the cached organization, project and workspace, allowing you to retrieve a mesh from a different workspace.
+`-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to retrieve a mesh from a different workspace.
 You can also manually [modify the cache](create-mesh.md#modify-projects-and-workspaces).

 `--help` provides information on the specified command.